weknowyourgame/FramerDeploy/README.md

 ## How to Use

-1. Enter the URL of any Framer website in the input field (e.g., mysite.framer.website)
+1. Enter the URL of any supported website in the input field (e.g., mysite.framer.website)
 2. Click the "Download" button
 3. The application will process the website and provide downloadable HTML files
 4. (Coming soon) Choose a hosting provider to deploy your website